Addressing the Shortage of Affordable and Workforce Housing in Coos and Curry Counties

 In August 2019, Curry County’s Board of Commissioners convened a housing workshop including presentations from Thomas Eddington of czbLLC, Tim Hoone of Tolowa Dee-ni Nation, county staff, and members of the Curry Housing Task Force.
 A video stream of that meeting can be found here.

 The goal of the initial project remains the same: to coordinate the development of plans for the workforce and subsidized housing and housing vulnerable populations in our coastal communities.
-For more information or to get involved, please contact:
+For more information or to get involved, Contact Us.

 ~ THANK YOU TO OUR HOUSING STUDY SPONSORS ~